davidwaterston/jList/readme.md

 # **jList**
-v1.6.0
+v1.6.1

-##What does it do?
+## What does it do?
-*jList* is a collection of functions that bring *ColdFusion*-style list handling to Javascript.
+*jList* is a collection of functions that bring delimited-list handling to Javascript.
 A list is simply a string.
 What makes this string different (from any other string) is that it contains "delimiters".
 Delimiters (sometimes referred to as "separators") are used to separate each item in the list.
 For instance, the string "carrots,peas,lettuce,tomato" could be described as a "comma delimited" or "comma separated" list.
 Although commas are the most common delimiter for lists, any character can be used - "Monkey:Rabbit:Mouse:Elephant" is no less a list than the comma delimited list.
 Once you start to use jList you will quickly realise that there are many situations where treating a string as a list is a simpler and more intuitive way to manipulate data than the built-in alternatives offered by Javascript.

-##What's included?
+## What's included?
 There are 12 files included with this package.
 The first, and most important, four are:

 - **readme.md**